 What is monkeypox?

 Monkeypox is a rare disease caused by the monkeypox virus, which belongs to the same group of viruses as smallpox.
 Monkeypox virus was first found in laboratory monkeys in 1958.
-It has also been found in different kinds of African rodents.
+It has also been found in different kinds of rodents and primates in Africa.

 Who gets monkeypox?

-The first human cases of monkeypox in the United States occurred in the midwest in 2003.
-Before 2003, the only human cases of monkeypox occurred in central and West Africa.
+The first and only human cases of monkeypox in the United States occurred in the Midwest in 2003.
+Before 2003, the only human cases of monkeypox occurred in central and western parts of Africa.

 How is monkeypox spread?